PracticeFoxyCode/practice/README.md

 ```

 Note that the word "textual" appears twice, and the word "parser" appears 3 times.
-This is called _namespace inflation_.
+This is called _namespace inflation_, and it's a readability killer.

 Take for example the name `PerlTextualParser`: we already know it's a
 textual parser, since it belongs to the `textual_parsers` namespace, so we